Riven: Remake

 Cyan announced plans to release a remake of Riven on the game's 25th anniversary on October 31, 2022.
 Like the 3D remake of Myst, this version of Riven features fully explorable 3D environments.
 Cyan had attempted to use the original Riven's models but found they were too low-resolution, instead recreating the world using Unreal Engine 5.
 They reached out to The Starry Expanse project, a fan-driven effort to recreate Riven, about a year prior to the announcement, working out a deal to work with members of that team to use their efforts within the remake of Riven.
 The few cases where characters were shown through full-motion video from the original game were remade using computer-generated characters coupled with motion capture, as the original video quality was poor and did not include full-screen shots of the characters.
 While Miller reprised the voice of Atrus in new audio, the game uses the original audio performance by John Keston, who had died in 2022, using an actor to recapture his mannerisms for Gehn.
-While the islands of Riven are recreated faithfully with respect to the original game, some of the placement used for point-and-click movement did not work for a fully 3D traversable landscape, and were repositioned to work better.
+While the islands of Riven are recreated faithfully with respect to the original game, some of the placements used for point-and-click movement did not work for a fully 3D traversable landscape, and were repositioned to work better.
 Some puzzles feature random solutions that change on starting a new game, making it impossible to jump ahead with prior knowledge of Rivens solutions, while other puzzles were completely reworked to be less difficult for new players to the game.

-The game was released on June 25, 2024 for Windows, macOS, and Meta Quest platforms.
+The game was released on June 25, 2024 for Windows, macOS, and Meta Quest platforms and on May 19, 2026 for PlayStation 5 and PlayStation VR2.
 The remake received "generally favorable" reviews according to Metacritic, with an aggregate score of 86/100 from 32 reviews.
 The Academy of Interactive Arts & Sciences nominated the Riven remake for "Outstanding Achievement in Game Direction" at the 28th Annual D.I.C.E.
 Awards.